graphcore-research/unit-scaling/docs/user_guide.rst

             return U.residual_add(residual, skip, self.tau)

 This step is necessary because unit-scaled models give equal scale to the skip and residual connections.
-In contrast, non-unit-scaled models tend to down-scale activations as they go through the residual connection, meaning that when the residual is added to the skip connection, the skip connection dominates.
+In contrast, non-unit-scaled models tend change the scale of activations as they go through the residual connection, meaning that when the residual connection is added to the skip connection the ratio of the two scales is not 50:50.

 The :code:`tau` hyperparameter is a scale-factor applied to the residual branch to correct for this.
-In practice you may be able to leave it at the default value of 0.2 without having to tune this as an additional hyperparameter.
+In practice you may be able to leave it at the default value of 0.5 without having to tune this as an additional hyperparameter.

+However in the case of self-attention layers, we find that tau must be dropped to approximately 0.01.
+The default of 0.5 (which weights the branches 50:50) causes significant degradation.
+This reflects the fact that in standard transformers the self-attention layer down-scales the residual branch.
+Note that for FFN layers the default tau=0.5 is sufficient.

 We also employ a trick to ensure that this scaling factor is delayed in the backward pass to keep values unit-scaled along the residual branch in both passes